frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

 - The *Gum.DarwinModule* API is now part of the cross-platform Gum API.
 Useful for parsing Mach-O files on non-Apple systems.

+### Changes in 12.7.7

+- Eternalized agents are now kept around when the last session gets closed, which means they can be reused for as long as the *HostSession* side, e.g. frida-server, sticks around.
+This means that additional copies of frida-agent can be avoided in a lot of cases.
+Kudos to [@mrmacete][] for this awesome improvement.
+- Java bridge no longer triggers a use-after-free when a method returns *this*.
+- Our Android SELinux policy patcher no longer prints a warning on older versions of Android.
+This harmless but confusing regression was introduced by the previous release' fix for Samsung S10 ROMs.
+- Better SELinux-related error messages.
+- Rudimentary support for iOS/arm64e.

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/